In this lesson we will:

 When we batch load data into Snowflake, we typically follow a two step process:

 Firstly, we need to upload the data from your source to a "staging area".
-At this point, your data would typically be stored in a format such as CSV, TSV, Parquet or JSON.
+This involves taking your source data, which would typically be stored in a format such as CSV, TSV, Parquet or JSON, and uploading it into the staging area ready for processing;

-At the COPY INTO, the data is then managed by Snowflake, so could be safely deleted from the staging area.
+At the COPY INTO phase, the data is then managed by Snowflake, so the source files can safely be deleted from the staging area.

 Note that this needs to be a continuous process.
 Ordinarily, we will load all of the historical data during the first migration, then need to setup a process to continually ingest new data as it is created and pushed into the staging areas.